Student Spotlight: Kathleen Ekeberg

 “Accounting is cumulative, and each concept builds off of the previous concept,” she said.
 “My final grade in this class was an ‘A,’ and I felt empowered to continue my education.
 Fear was the major factor that kept me from wanting to take this class, but it taught me accounting rules, logical thinking, problem solving, and math skills.
 The homework helped me prepare for the required math placement test.”

-After that, no matter where her career takes her, Ekeberg knows she found the right career path that will make her happy.
+Ekeberg has put her accounting knowledge to good use, having worked as an accounts receivable clerk and a seasonal tax preparer.
+No matter where her career takes her, she knows she found the right path that will make her happy.

 “For now, I want to love what I do, so it doesn’t feel like work.
 I want to be working in my career and be able to say to myself, ‘Wait, am I seriously “working” right now?’
 One of my favorite quotes is, ‘You don’t have to put an age limit on your dreams.’